Close Icon

 Rental housing assistance is funded by the U.S. Department of Housing and Urban Development (HUD).

 Because funding is limited, there is a wait list to receive federal rental assistance through SDHC.
-The average wait time is 12-15 years.
+The average wait time is more than 15 years.

 Who is eligible?